 Cool down at Minus5° Ice Bar

-There are 2 Minus5° Ice Bar locations on the Strip, one at Mandalay Bay and another at The Venetian Resort.
+There are 3 Minus5° Ice Bar locations on the Strip: Mandalay Bay, The Venetian Resort, and the LINQ Promenade.

 Expect a classy and stylish night at Mr. COCO